chuanqisun/_archived-twitter-prototype/README.md

 	1)Prerequisite
 		a)php+mysql server
 	2)Steps
-		a)set up mysql server by importing the code in init_g_prototype.sql b)change variables in connectvars to match your own sql setting c)visit index.php from browser
+		a)set up mysql server by importing the code in g_prototype.sql b)change variables in connectvars to match your own sql setting c)visit index.php from browser
 		d)start testing by creating users and "evolve new genes"